andymj/readable/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-### `npm run build`

-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-See the section about [deployment](#deployment) for more information.

 ## Project Back End Dependecy
-This project needs the back end to be running in order to work, otherwise it won't work.<br>
+This project needs the Back End server to be running in order to work, otherwise it won't work.<br>
 see [back end link](https://github.com/udacity/reactnd-project-readable-starter)
 * clone the repo on the link above.
 * go to the repo directory.
-* `cd api-server`
+* In the repo root do a `cd api-server`
 * `npm install`
 * `node server`